 Smoke-filled, spice-like skies have been snowing ash all over the Bay due to the Pawnee and County fires burning their way through Lake Berryessa and Lake County areas this week.
 The Pawnee Fire, now 92 percent contained, has burned 15,000 acres northeast of Clearlake Oaks in Lake County, according to the most recent Cal Fire update.

 The County Fire east of Lake Berryessa has been far less cooperative.
 The blaze remains only 30 percent contained and has already torn through 86,000 acres, causing widespread evacuations and anxiety.
-Located in both Yolo and Napa counties, the County Fire strikes a hauntingly similar tone after the mass destruction during last year’s apocalyptic fire season, leaving many in the Napa area without homes, schools and places of work to return to.
+Located in both Yolo and Napa counties, the County Fire strikes a hauntingly similar tone after the mass destruction that occurred during last year’s apocalyptic fire season, leaving many in the Napa area without homes, schools and places of work to return to.
 KCRA reports that “3,400 fire personnel and 280 fire engines” have been mobilized to battle the flames as they hope the cooler temperatures and wind shifts will give them the upper hand.

-An additional blaze in Concord off Ygnacio Valley Road caused the evacuation of approximately 1,500 people from the Crystyl Ranch and Montecito neighborhoods Friday.
+An additional blaze in Concord off Ygnacio Valley Road caused the evacuation of approximately 1,500 people from the Crystyl Ranch and Montecito neighborhoods.
 It was determined that a malfunctioning truck backfired and caused a spark that lit the dry brush covering the hillside.
 Thankfully, Contra Costa Fire was able to gain control and lift the evacuation order a little after 10 p.m. when the blaze was approximately 85 percent contained, as we previously reported.

 Weird shit to do on your day off